Bull Call Spread: Setup, Strikes, Risk Profile

 What are the characteristics of this option strategy?

-The Bull Call Option strategy is used when a trader has a mildly bullish outlook on the market.
-The strategy involves buying a Call Option at a specific strike price while simultaneously writing a Call Option at a higher strike price.
+Bull call spreads suit a trader with a mildly bullish outlook on the market.
+The strategy involves buying a Call Option at a specific strike price while simultaneously writing a Call Option at a higher strike price in the same expiration.
 This is also known as a Vertical Call Spread.
-This strategy provides a way to capitalize on a mildly bullish outlook with limited downside risk and potential for significant rewards.
+Both ends of the payoff are defined: the loss is capped at the net debit paid and the gain is capped at the distance between the two strikes less that debit, so the written call pays for part of the position in exchange for giving up everything above its strike.

 Is this a bullish, bearish, or neutral strategy?